Emily Atack

-Emily Jane Atack (born 18 December 1989) is an English actress, comedian and television personality.
+Emily Jane Atack (born 18 December 1989) is an English actress, comedian and reality television personality.
 She played the role of Charlotte Hinchcliffe on the E4 comedy series The Inbetweeners (2008–2010), and appeared in Keith Lemon shows, such as Lemon La Vida Loca (2012), The Keith Lemon Sketch Show (2015), and The Keith & Paddy Picture Show (2017).

 Atack appeared on the fifth series of Dancing on Ice in 2010.
 She was runner-up on the eighteenth series of I'm a Celebrity...Get Me Out of Here! in 2018, and went on to co-present the final series of its spin off show I'm a Celebrity: Extra Camp in 2019.
-Since 2020, she has starred in her own comedy series The Emily Atack Show.
+From 2020 to 2022, she starred in her own comedy series The Emily Atack Show.

 Early life

 Emily Jane Atack was born in Luton, Bedfordshire, on 18 December 1989, the daughter of actress Kate Robbins and musician Keith Atack, formerly of pop band Child.
 On her mother's side of the family, she is the first cousin twice removed of musician Paul McCartney, the niece of comedian Ted Robbins and actress Amy Robbins, and the niece by marriage of the late actor Simon Shelton, who died in 2018.

 At the age of 16, Atack left school and moved to London, along with her sister Martha, and still lives there as of 2022.